Leader of the Pack: Recording

 In July 1964, Morton recorded the vocals for "Leader of the Pack" with the Shangri-Las at Mira Sound Studios located on 145 West 47th street on the second floor of a Manhattan hotel.
 The song was produced by Morton.
 These vocals were dubbed over the instrumental parts, which had been previously recorded at the Ultrasonic Recording Studios in Hempstead, New York.
-Billy Joel, then a young session musician, said on November 16, 2010 during an interview with Howard Stern that he played piano on one of the demos for "Leader of the Pack," but he was not sure if any of his parts made the final recording.
-In fact, the piano part was played by Roger Rossi, a staff musician for Ultrasonic Recording Studios at the time.
-Rossi said, "I remember the date like it was yesterday, there were no written charts, so unfortunately, some musicians kept making mistakes.
-As I recall, it took 63 recording takes before Shadow Morton was satisfied."
-Rossi added, "By the end of the session, in take 62, I also messed up and Morton laughingly yelled out, 'Ohhhh, noooo.
-Not you, too!'"

 In 2007 Tony Visconti wrote that pianist Artie Butler played on the track.

 To add the authentic sound of a motorcycle engine, one was reportedly driven through the lobby of the hotel and up to the floor of the recording studio.
 No one was arrested, but a ticket was issued.
 The motorcycle belonged to the assistant engineer on the session, who was Joe Venneri.
-However, in an interview four decades later, Shangri-Las lead singer Mary Weiss said the motorcycle sound was taken from an effects record.
-Hugh Grundy, drummer for The Zombies, revved up a motorcycle backstage when the Shangri-Las performed on a US tour.
+However, in an interview four decades later, Shangri-Las lead singer Mary Weiss denied that there was any motorcycle in the studio.
+Hugh Grundy, drummer for the Zombies, revved up a motorcycle backstage when the Shangri-Las performed at Murray the K's 1964 Christmas show at the Brooklyn Fox Theater.
+This live performance was recorded and released on the album Murray the K's Greatest Holiday Show.